atwilc3000/driver/README.md

 **ATWILC3000** is IEEE 802.11 b/g/n/BT4.0 IOT link controller utilizing highly optimized 802.11-Bluetooth coexistence protocol and provides mulitple peripheral interfaces like UART, SPI, and SDIO.

 The default baud rate of bluetooth is 115200 without flow control packaged in the release package.
-Users may want to change the baud rate.
-Visit [baud rate and flow control](https://github.com/atwilc3000/driver/wiki/bluetooth#baud-rate-and-flow-control) page.
+To change the baud rate, visit [baud rate and flow control](https://github.com/atwilc3000/driver/wiki/bluetooth#baud-rate-and-flow-control) page.

 Refer to the [wiki](https://github.com/atwilc3000/driver/wiki) to find more instructions and information for wireless solutions.